HIIT/mydatasource/README.md

 # mydatasource

-This is a part ofproof-of-concept implementation of [MyData Architecture](https://github.com/HIIT/mydata-stack).
+This is a part of proof-of-concept implementation of [MyData Architecture](https://github.com/HIIT/mydata-stack).
 More information about the POC-implementation see [DataOperator](https://github.com/dhrproject/mydataoperator)

 ### Repository structure
 ```